-364 See Section 12.4 of the Cape Town Regulations.

-point.
+Example 1: Lessor is entering into a lease of an airframe and an engine to Lessee.
+Lessee is situated in Contracting State X and the airframe will be registered in Contracting State X. At the time of ratification of the Cape Town Convention by Contracting State X, Contracting State X designated that its local aviation authority would constitute an authorising entry point.
 In order for Lessor and Lessee to properly register an international interest in respect of the airframe with the International Registry, one of them must first obtain an authorisation code from the local aviation authority of Contracting State X, which must be included with such registration.
-With respect to the registration of the international interest of the engine the parties may effect the registration with the International Registry without the code because the use of the code is not applicable to engines.
+With respect to the registration of the international interest of the airframe with the engine the parties may effect the registration with the International Registry without the code because the use of the code is not applicable to engines.